fsans/FileMakerDAO/README.md

                          -> vo
                              FmerrVO (your value object)

-(note: Browse the Source code for the example)
+(Browse the Source code to see examples)

-Now you can make calls to the service, like find(), createOne(), updateOne(), deleteOne()...
+Now you can make calls to the service, like find(), findCompound(), createOne(), updateOne(), deleteOne()...

 Use the following params in each call:

-$param: one VO filled with relevant values, null for a "findall" or especify recID (recordID) to edit records. $filter: array with the name of the fields to use from the value object, null for all fields $skip: array with the skip & max values, if null returns all records found
+$param: one VO object filled with relevant values you want to set or update, use a null VO for a "findall" or especify recID (recordID) to edit records.

+$filter: array with the name of the fields to use from the value object, null for all fields.

+$skip: array with the skip & max values, if null returns all records found.

 The signatures for each function are (as specified in the IFilemakerDao.php interface):

     public function find                ($param, $filter, $skip);
     public function createOne           ($param, $filter                );
     public function updateOne           ($param, $filter                );